Abhishekydv097/Ecommerce-Backend/README.md

 ## Security

-- Input Sanitization
-- Secure Password Storage
+- Secure Password Storage(using SHA-25)
-- SSL Encryption for Data Transfer
+- Bycrypt for encrypting passwords

 ## Error Logging

 Error logging is set up to capture and analyze server errors for troubleshooting and improvements.
-Errors are stored in logs/error.log.
+Errors are handled efficientlly.